kojix2/uing/README.md

 - Instances of a control are passed as arguments to a parent control's append or set_child method.
 This establishes a reference from the parent to the child, creating a reference chain such as Window → Box → Button.
 This chain prevents the Garbage Collector (GC) from collecting the Button object (and its callbacks), thus avoiding a segmentation fault as long as the Window is present.

+- Some root components, such as Window and Menu, are stored as class variables to ensure protection from GC.
+This may cause memory leaks, but is acceptable for now.

 - The use of `finalize` is intentionally avoided in certain cases because the non-deterministic timing of memory deallocation by the GC is often incompatible with libui.
 Instead, RAII-style API is provided that automatically calls the free method upon exiting a block, relieving users of the need to call free manually.

 ## Windows Setup